bebound/bebound.github.io/content/posts/textcnn-with-pytorch-and-torchtext-on-colab.md

 [Google Colab](https://colab.research.google.com) is a Jupyter notebook environment host by Google, you can use free GPU and TPU to run your modal.

-Here is a simple tuturial to build a TextCNN modal and run it on Colab.
+Here is a simple tutorial to build a TextCNN modal and run it on Colab.

 The [TextCNN paper](https://arxiv.org/abs/1408.5882) was published by Kim in 2014.
 The model's idea is pretty simple, but the performance is impressive.
-If you trying to solve the text classificaton problem, this model is a good choice to start with.
+If you trying to solve the text classification problem, this model is a good choice to start with.

 The main architecture is shown below: